fotober

 • Easy contact forms

-Your brand identity should reflect your professional approach and target market.
-Include a professional headshot and compelling "About" section to build trust.
-Share your photography process and what makes your services unique.
-Consider adding a blog to share tips and establish expertise in real estate photography.
+Your brand identity should reflect your professional approach and resonate with your target market.
+Include a professional headshot and a compelling "About" section to build trust.
+Share your photography process and highlight what sets your services apart from others.
+Adding a blog to share tips can also help establish your expertise in real estate photography.

-Industry surveys show that real estate photographers charge between $200-800 per property, depending on location and experience.
-Begin by researching local market rates through competitor analysis and real estate agent interviews.
-Consider offering package deals that include different services like twilight shots or drone photography.
-Track your time and expenses carefully to ensure profitability.
+Industry surveys show that real estate photographers charge between $200-$800 per property, depending on location and experience.
+To set competitive rates, research local market rates by analyzing competitors and interviewing real estate agents.
+Consider offering package deals that include specialized services, such as twilight shots or drone photography.
+Keep track of your time and expenses to ensure profitability.

 Create clear pricing tiers based on property size and service level: